Burn Notice Characters

 Zeke (Patrick Fabian)

-Burn Notice TV character Zeke played by Patrick Fabian, photo
+Photo of Patrick Fabian playing Burn Notice TV character Zeke

 Seen in episodes: 15

-This site being free depends upon you viewing the few ads below - and occasionally viewing one that catches your eye - Please!
+This site being free depends on you seeing these few ads - and sometimes following one which interests you.